 As shown in Table~\ref{comparison_full_half}, we verify our method's ability to discover missing implicit relationships through comparison experiments.
 The KG which MetaQA uses has no missing link during the reasoning path because the QA question pairs are constructed upon this KG.
 However, to make it become a realistic setting, we simulate an incomplete KG by randomly removing half (with probability = 0.5) of the factoid triples from it.
 We call this pruned setting \textbf{half} and we call the full KG setting \textbf{full} in the text.

-The experiments show our method's implicit relation discovering capability substantially outperforms other state-of-the-art methods over incomplete KG.
+The experiments show our method's implicit relation discovering capability substantially outperforms other state-of-the-art methods over incomplete KGs.
 The amount of improvement is significant, with an increase of 43.7\% compared to \textbf{KVMem} in $hit@1$.
-Furthermore, our competitive model also delivers an average 1.7\% $hit@1$ rate on 2-hop MetaQA half setting and performs well on 3-hop MetaQA half setting while \textbf{PullNet} still achieves highest $hit@1$ score.
+Furthermore, our competitive model also delivers an average 1.7\% $hit@1$ rate on 2-hop MetaQA half setting and performs well on 3-hop MetaQA half setting while \textbf{PullNet} still achieves the highest $hit@1$ score.

-Hence many baseline methods such as \textbf{GraftNet}, \textbf{PullNet} require constructed question-specific subgraph, therefore they are lack of capability to recall the answer nodes out of their generated subgraph and can not perform well in real QA scenarios.
-Fortunately our model, which utilizes the KG link prediction properties, does not limit its capability to this constraint.
-Although those complex questions in \textit{WebQuestionsSP-tiny} could be easily covered by hand-crafted rules as many did, our model is not suitable enough for such predefined rules.
-We think it is crucial to use more advanced reasoning capabilities to correctly enhance our model \textit{Rce-KGQA}, which we leave for future work.
+Hence many baseline methods such as \textbf{GraftNet}, \textbf{PullNet} require constructed question-specific subgraphs, indicating they lack the capability to recall the answer nodes out of their generated subgraph and cannot perform well in real QA scenarios.
+Fortunately our model, which exploits the KG link prediction properties, does not limit its capability due to this constraint.
+Although those complex questions in \textit{WebQuestionsSP-tiny} could be easily covered by hand-crafted rules, as many have been, our model is not suitable for such pre-defined rules.
+We think it is crucial to use more advanced reasoning capabilities to enhance our model \textit{Rce-KGQA} correctly, a task which we leave for future work.